MarcoNL1/openapi2frank-backstage/README.md

 This ensures you publish the right files that others will install.

 >[!IMPORTANT]
-> Make sure to provide all instructions on how to install and use your plugin in the README.md file. <br/>
+> Make sure to provide all the instructions on how to install and use your plugin in the README.md file. <br/>
 >Take a look at the [README.md](plugins/openapi-adapt/README.md) of the plugin I created in this project for an idea of what instructions should be added.

 ## Conclusion